Skip to main content

 throw and assert keywords

-Tolk greatly simplifies working with exceptions.
+Tolk dramatically simplifies working with exceptions.

 If FunC has throw(), throw_if(), throw_arg_if(), and the same for unless, Tolk has only two primitives: throw and assert.